 Can I apply for my passport online?

 The Passport Agency has begun Testing for Online Passport Renewal (OPR): When OPR is fully deployed, they expect to serve four to five million passport customers, about 25 percent of their workload, every year!
 This secure, self-service, online enhancement will make the application process easier for customers and the adjudication process faster for the Passport Agency.
-The Passport Agency intends to release more details on this new system in 2022 as modernization efforts continue.
+The Passport Agency intends to release more details on this new system as modernization efforts continue.